Thank You Notes

 Dr. Lee Paul

 Dr. Lee Paul, a Saturn Road member, allocates a block of his time two days a week to counsel clients here at the Saturn Road building.
 Dr. Paul is a well-known and much respected licensed Psychotherapist.
-He is a Professor of Counseling and Human Behavior at Amberton University, where he directs the Master of Arts degree program in Marriage and Family Therapy and the Master of Arts degree program in Christian Counseling.
+He is a Professor of Counseling and Human Behavior at Amberton University, where he directs the Master of Arts degree program in Marriage and Family Therapy and the Certification program in Christian Counseling.
 Dr. Paul has taught psychology and counseling at Abilene Christian University at Dallas, Southwestern Christian College, and The Center for Christian Education in addition to Amberton University, where he has taught for more than 35 years.
 He has guest lectured at Baylor College of Dentistry, Sammons Cancer Center, St. Paul Hospital, John Peter Smith Hospital, the University of Dallas, Navarro College, and Baylor University Medical Center.
 Dr. Paul is licensed by the State of Texas to practice Psychotherapy, Psychological Testing, Individual and Group Counseling, and Marriage and Family Therapy.
 He maintains a private practice as a Psychotherapist and Counselor, working primarily with individuals with anxiety disorders.
 He is also a consultant and seminar presenter for numerous business organizations, hospitals, and universities in the area of conflict management and resolution.
 Dr. Paul has served on the Ethics Committee at Baylor Hospital in Garland, the President’s Council at Christian Care Center, and the Advisory Board for RFD Television Network.
 He has held memberships in the American Psychological Association, the American Counseling Association, and the American Association for Marriage and Family Therapy, and he has been credentialed by the National Council on Family Relations as a Certified Family Life Educator.
 He is the co-author of the book The Parable of a Man.
 We feel so blessed to have a man of his education and godliness available to us.

 Heather Resneder is a Licensed Marriage & Family Therapist.
 She completed her Masters degree in Psychology with an emphasis in Marriage and Family Therapy at Phillips Graduate Institute in Encino, California.
 Her undergraduate work was also focused in Psychology as well as Child Development completing her Bachelors from California State University, Northridge.
 Heather provides counseling for relationship interventions, parenting, depression, anxiety, anger management, panic attacks, family dynamics, behavior management, grief and communication.
 She has worked with at risk youth, special needs children, teens and their families in several settings.
 She began working with children first in a Christian school as a teacher and summer camp director.
 She later worked with autistic children and their families providing behavioral interventions and crisis support management.
 During her tenure with the Children’s Bureau, she was part of the team that created the first Day Treatment Center in California to provide mental health services to youth under age 9.
 She has served the Dallas community for more than 12 years seeing clients in several non- profit settings.
 Heather also sees clients in private practice through Campbell Counseling Group that she began with three colleagues.
 Services are provided to: Individuals, Couples, Children and Teens.
 Family Therapy Specialties Include: Anxiety, Depression, Anger Management, Grief, Abuse History, and Self Harm.

 John Gambill is an educator for the State of Texas (6-8 Grade Science) and a LCDC (Licensed Chemical Dependency Counselor) in the State of Texas.
+He has MA in Marriage and Family Therapy.
 John and his family have been a part of the Saturn Road family for over 10 years.
 John has been working in the Mental Health and Substance Abuse field since 2006 and has been working with children, teens, adults and families since the end of 1993 as a Youth/Family Minister, Practicum Mental Health Counselor, Substance Abuse Counselor, Qualified Mental Health Professional (QMHP), and a Hospice Chaplain.
 He’s worked in private practice with non-profit and for-profit agencies in Oklahoma and Texas.
 Part of his work includes Drug Court programs (OK, TX), Adolescent Offender programs (OK, TX), Program Director for Outpatient Adolescent Treatment program in Garland, TX, Chemical Dependency Detoxification Counselor in Dallas at Inpatient Hospital and working at an outpatient agency in Garland, TX in conjunction with TDCJ/State Parole/US Probation.

 John’s work has included working with children, teens, adults, couples, families, individuals and groups who have been affected by substance abuse in some way, shape or form.
 Not only does he conduct counseling/therapy for substance abuse but also conducts sessions for Prevention Education on Drug (Illegal and Rx)/Alcohol Abuse, Bullying/Violence, STDs, Parenting, Intervention Consulting, Anger, Pre-Marital Classes, Career Consulting, Grief, Impulse Control, Stress, Truancy and Self-esteem.
 He is available for speaking engagements with schools, churches, non-profits and other groups as desired.